PRL-PRG/r-compile-server/README.md

 - Test (no static analyses) with `make test` or `mvn test`
 - Test and static anaylses with `make check` or `mvn verify`
 - Format with `make format` or `mvn spotless:apply`.
 This requires to have `npm` installed.

+## Troubleshooting

+- **Problem:** In Maven, `Could not find or initialize a local git repository.
+A repository is required`
+  - This happens if you downloaded a ZIP instead of `git clone`-ing.
+The solution is to run `git init`.
+Note that you won't be able to push changes or create a PR since it's not a proper git repo.
+- **Problem:** In Maven, `Fatal error compiling: invalid target release: 22`
+  - **Solution:** ensure you have a Java 22 JDK installed, then run `JAVA_HOME=<path to JDK 22> mvn …`
+    - e.g. if using IntelliJ on macOS, openJDK 22, set `JAVA_HOME=~/Library/Java/JavaVirtualMachines/openjdk-22/Contents/Home`
+    - In the devcontainer, `JAVA_HOME=/usr/lib/jvm/jdk`

+If you have a different issue than the above, [report it on GitHub](https://github.com/PRL-PRG/r-compile-server/issues/new/choose).

 ## Development Notes